 "It's believed that during the 17th century, lovers began exchanging mementos on Valentine's Day – sweet treats were one of them.
 In 1868, the first Valentine's Day box of chocolates was introduced [by Richard Cadbury]," says Susan L. Fussell, senior director of communications for the National Confectioners Association.

 Three Cheers for Chocolate!

 In 1875, the first milk chocolate was introduced to the market by Daniel Peter of Switzerland.
 Chocolate became so popular around the world that even during World War II the U.S. government shipped cocoa beans to the troops.
 Today, the U.S. Army includes chocolate bars in their rations.
 Chocolate has even been taken into space as part of the diet of U.S. astronauts.

 Not really, even though throughout its history, chocolate has been purported as one.
 Chocolate contains small amounts of a chemical called phenylethylamine (PEA), a.k.a. the "love drug," and it's been linked to the regulation of physical energy, mood, and attention.
 A tiny amount of PEA is released at moments of emotional euphoria, elevating blood pressure and heart rate.
 There is no evidence that PEA found in foods increases PEA in the brain – although many chocolate lovers may beg to differ!

 Chocolate Makes Health Headlines

 Dark chocolate (as opposed to milk or white chocolate) contains healthful flavonoids similar to those found in tea, red wine, fruits, and vegetables.
-Studies have shown that dark chocolate can improve blood vessel flow and may improve blood sugar and insulin sensitivity to help reduce the risk of diabetes.
-But beware, chocolate candy has plenty of saturated fat and sugar, so enjoy small portions of as part of a healthy diet.
+One small study suggests that dark chocolate can improve blood vessel flow and may improve blood sugar and insulin sensitivity to help reduce the risk of diabetes.
+But beware, chocolate candy has plenty of saturated fat and sugar, so only enjoy small portions of it as part of a healthy diet.